ZhuYun97/GraphCLIP/README.md

 # GraphCLIP
 ![](assets/graphclip.png)

-> We will make the datasets we used available after acceptance.
+> We will make all the datasets we used available after the anonymous phase.

 ## Pretraining on source data
 ```